andriktr/andriktr.github.io/_posts/2019-08-14-Part-3-Azure-SQL-DB-Backups-Use-Azure-Automation-For-Auto-Apply-Your-Backup-Configuration.md

 Next thing which is needed for our setup is a “Run as account”.
 According [MS documentation]:
 > Authentication for managing resources in Azure with the Azure cmdlets.
 When you create a Run As account, it creates a new service principal user in Azure Active Directory and assigns the Contributor role to this user at the subscription level.
 Also to create or update a Run As account, you must have specific privileges and permissions.
 A Global Administrator in Azure Active Directory and an Owner in a subscription can complete all the tasks

-Note: Make sure you have appropriate permission to create a Run as accounts. {: .notice--info} {: .text-justify}
+> Make sure you have appropriate permission to create a Run as accounts

 Personally I found for myself that the easiest way to create a run as account is to use Azure portal.
 For this go to your Azure automation account and open a “Run as accounts” blade then select “Create Azure Run As Account”: